-Tristan Koepke (he/him/his) is a professional dancer, educator, choreographer, and Rolfer™ based in Minneapolis, MN.
-His performance credits are extensive, having performed with repertory-based Zenon Dance Company in Minneapolis from 2011-2019.
-He has frequently performed in the devised works of choreographer Chris Schlichting, for whom he has worked since 2009, and recently appeared in Vanessa Anspaugh’s Bessie-Nominated The End of Men; An Ode To Ocean, as well as its second iteration, The End of Men, Again.
-His past performance credits include Doug Varone and Dancers, luciana achugar, Cally Spooner, BANDportier, Morgan Thorson, elephantJANE dance, Patrick Scully, ARENA Dances, Time Track Productions, the Lyric Opera of Kansas City, and The Minnesota Opera.
+I am a dancer, educator, choreographer, and Rolfer® based in St. Paul, MN.
+My performance credits are extensive, having performed with repertory-based Zenon Dance Company in Minneapolis from 2011-2019.
+I have frequently performed in the devised works of choreographer Chris Schlichting, for whom I have worked since 2009, and recently appeared in Vanessa Anspaugh’s Bessie-Nominated The End of Men; An Ode To Ocean, as well as its second iteration, The End of Men, Again.
+My past performance credits include Doug Varone and Dancers, luciana achugar, Cally Spooner, BANDportier, Morgan Thorson, PearsonWidrig DanceTheater, Christina Robson, elephantJANE dance, Patrick Scully, ARENA Dances, Time Track Productions, the Lyric Opera of Kansas City, and The Minnesota Opera.

-He is currently the Associate Director of the Young Dancers Workshop at the Bates Dance Festival, where he has worked since 2010, and is pursuing an MFA in Dance at the University of Maryland, College Park.
-His current areas of research include somatic phenomenology in dance performance, hauntology and semio-capitalism, historicizing bodies and somatic practices within multidisciplinary fields of inquiry, and situating liberation work within the fields of dance and somatic education.
+I am currently the Associate Director of the Young Dancers Workshop at the Bates Dance Festival, whereI have worked since 2010, and am pursuing an MFA in Dance at the University of Maryland, College Park.
+My current areas of research include somatic phenomenology in dance performance, hauntology and semio-capitalism, historicizing bodies and somatic practices within multidisciplinary fields of inquiry, and situating liberation work within the fields of dance and somatic education.